oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/ca.md

 $H_A(t)=\sum_{d\geq 0} H(A, d) t^d.$

-It can be written as a rational function in $t$ with denominator
+It can be written as a rational function in $t$, say, with denominator

 $(1-t^{w_1})\cdots (1-t^{w_n}).$